-The following signal words and symbols appear throughout this manual.
-Your safety and the safety of others is involved when these words and symbols are used.
+The following signal words and symbols appear throughout this manual and on your vehicle.
+Your safety is involved when these words and symbols are used.
 Become familiar with their meanings before reading the manual.

-A DANGER
+DANGER

 DANGER indicates a hazardous situation which, if not avoided, WILL result in death or serious injury.